ProductsLamBoot › Architecture

 JSON trust-evidence log (core → host)

 \loader\boot-trust.log on the ESP.
 One JSON object per line.
-Truncated per boot in v0.8.3; append-mode with crypto signatures in v0.9.x (Path G).
+Append-mode with per-image SHA-256 in v0.9.0; per-event crypto signing on the v0.9.x polish track.
 See the security page for the schema.

 TPM measurements (core → attestation)